With the abundance of web hosting services available on the market, it may be challenging to pinpoint the one that is suited best to your needs.

 Finally, you will get to choose your server location.
 This is a cool touch, especially if you’re creating a website for a local business.

 After 2-3 minutes, your website is ready.
-The last screen you’re greeted with is to ensure your domain is connected.

 You can then head over to hPanel, where you’ll be able to access all the various settings for your site.